 Our laboratory currently focuses on the study of DNA damage response induced by x-ray, proton and C-ion therapeutic radiations.
-Our goal is to find weak links in the chain of events of radiation-induced DNA damage response that could be leveraged to radiosensitize tumors while minimizing toxicity to healthy tissue.
-We work at the interface of radiation physics and radiation biology.
+Our goal is to find weak links in the chain of events of radiation-induced DNA damage response that could be leveraged to radiosensitize tumors as well as stimulate the immune system to combat tumors while minimizing toxicity to healthy tissue.
+We work at the interface of radiation biology and translational radiation oncology.
 Particularly, we have been studying how therapeutic proton and C-ion beams damage DNA and how cells repair those damages.

 We develop and utilize time-lapse fluorescence microscopy to image biochemical processes in live cells.
 Additionally, we develop novel experimental techniques to measure radiation at the sub-structure cell level.
 We utilize Monte Carlo simulations of radiation transport to understand the response of biological systems.